apache/treasurer-site/content/pages/investment_policy.md

 other asset classes may be managed using active managers and strategies that the Advisor believes have the ability to outperform.

-Investment Advisor Performance Review and Evaluation:
+### Investment Advisor Performance Review and Evaluation

 Performance reports generated by the Investment Advisor shall be compiled at least quarterly and communicated to the Treasurer for